Bira/octopus-carnival/_drafts/wir-mm-4e-rakshasa.md

 I'm a cat person, so I quite like these villains based on looks alone.
 You want to pit your party against Shere Khan, you use a Rakshasa.
 Given their decadent nature and tendency to collaborate with devils, you might also be able to use them as a metaphor for how big corporations have an affinity for fascism.
+If rakshasa existed in the real world, people like Zuck, Musk and Thiel would be serious candidates for being evil tigers in disguise.

+[1]: {{ "/projects/mm-4e/" | relative_url }}